A PSYCHIC PROFILER who works outside the system.

 When we meet a moment meant to take us over the bridge of understanding to new territory it helps to be in good company.

-The gateway to freedom is guarded by ego which doesn’t care about anything but its own power.
+The gateway to freedom is guarded by the ego which cares about nothing but its own power.

 To see beyond our senses we must humble ourselves.

 At first I wasn’t sure about this book.
 It begins with short choppy sentences, stream of consciousness.
 It begins in 2009 with Raymond Drake and segues to the present with Amanda Stone, Jack Stone, Dr. Kate Winter, and Lily Case.
 I couldn’t quite figure out the timeline or exactly how these characters were related.
 Then the plot came together and things become clearer.
 Ms. Marsh’s characters are well developed over time.
 Kate is a strong likable heroine.
 The history between her and Zach begs for more.
 The ending is satisfying.
 I look forward to reading more of Taylor Marsh’s work.
 [5-star Amazon review by R. Robinson]